AtaGowani/personal-website-archived-2022/_posts/2016-03-14-if Python == None: Python = Learn.md

 I am taking a beginner’s course in Python on Coursera.
 This course is taught by Dr. Chuck of the University of Michigan.
 I am in the last week of the beginner’s course and after that will be moving on to take further courses by Dr. Chuck as a continuation of this one.

-As someone who is interested in Computer Engineering, I believe that it is important for me to introduce myself to programming languages.
+As someone who is interested in computer engineering, I believe that it is important for me to introduce myself to programming languages.
 I have chosen to start with Python and will continue to explore other languages.